pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic-GenericConsole.md

 8,9,11    - Move in x and y as you would expect
-12        - Form feed - clears the screen and moves print posn to 0,0 10        - Carriage return - advances y and sets x to 0
+12        - Form feed - clears the screen and moves print posn to 0,0 10        - Line feed - advances y and sets x to 0
-13        - Moves down a row
+13        - Carriage return - sets x to 0
 16,n      - Set the ink colour (*)
 17,n      - Set the paper colour (*)
 20,n      - Enable/disable inverse video (*)